SoWaF: Shuffling of Weights and Feature Maps: A Novel Hardware Intrinsic Attack (HIA) on Convolutional Neural Network (CNN): Introduction

 Different techniques of inserting hardware attacks into CNNs have been explored.
 Clements et. al \cite{clements2018hardware} presents a hardware Trojan framework introduced in IP designs.
 This hardware Trojan generates small bounded perturbations that are added to feature maps of targeted layers of the CNN and causes deterioration in the performance of CNN.
-Liu et. al \cite{liu2017trojaning} discusses an attack on neural networks where samples of the input data are generated from the pre-trained model to design a trigger that activates a payload to cause misclassification.
-These attacks require manipulation of the CNN parameters to achieve misclassification, which can be detected by carrying out a model integrity test on the hardware design.
+Liu et. al in \cite{liu2017trojaning} discusses an attack on neural networks where samples of the input data are generated from the pre-trained model to design a trigger that activates a payload to cause misclassification.
+These attacks require a manipulation of the CNN parameters to achieve misclassification, which can be detected by carrying out a model integrity test on the hardware design.
 Moreover, traditionally it is assumed that the attacker has full knowledge of the CNN architecture.
-We argue that to deter hardware attacks, the project owner may hide the details of the dataset by not providing details of the first layer and eliminate the last layers to conceal the classification information as is the case for edge offloading for CNNs \cite{hadidi2018musical}, \cite{zeng2020coedge}.
-This results in third-party IP designers (potential attackers) having no means to evaluate the effectiveness and stealthiness of the attack.
-Hence, in this paper, we demonstrate a framework of attacks called SoWaF (Shuffling of Weights and Feature Maps to corrupt the mathematical computation) that leads to misclassification, without any knowledge of the dataset and the final classification layer.
+We argue that in an effort to deter hardware attacks, the project owner may hide the details of dataset by not providing details of first layer and eliminate the last layers to conceal the classification information as is the case for edge offloading for CNNs \cite{hadidi2018musical}, \cite{zeng2020coedge}.
+This results in third party IP designers (potential attacker) having no means to evaluate the effectiveness and stealthiness of the attack.
+Hence, in this paper we demonstrate a framework of attacks called SoWaF (Shuffling of Weights and Feature Maps to corrupt the mathematical computation) that leads to misclassification, without any knowledge of dataset and final classification layer.